norseghost/norseghost.github.io/_posts/2018-08-30-why-academia.md

 It is more fruitful to look at why I felt **compelled** toward academia and further education.

 A part of it is personal curiosity in certain fields (related to my experiences as a practitioner).

-> How can one realize empowerment and agency among people with severe cognitive disabilities?

 > why is the gender imbalance among social educators (heavily weighted towards women)
 > not reflected in positions of power - union representatives, upper and middle management